ResearchHub/researchhub-backend/README.md

 This sections contains some helpful commands for development.

-> Run these from within `pipenv shell` from `src`, like it was previously mentioned.
+> Run these from within `poetry shell` from `src`, like it was previously mentioned.

 Update the database schema: